Looking for different ways to get customer testimonials using NPS surveys?

 NPS= % of Promoters – % of Detractors

-If your NPS is in the positive, it is a good sign that you have more promoters than detractors.
+If your NPS is positive, it is a good sign that you have more promoters than detractors.
 The NPS score depends on the industry that you are in.
 There are a few industries where an NPS of 25 will be the highest, while some of them may have an NPS score of 60.

 If your industry NPS score is 40 and your NPS score is 20, then you are not one of the most popular companies in your industry.
 But if your industry’s NPS is 15 and your NPS is 25, it means that you might be one of the top players in it.
 Some businesses have NPS scores in the negative too.
 Your NPS score may fall anywhere between -100 and +100.